thehimel/django-boilerplate/NOTE.md

 - Configure development.py and production.py based on the needs.
 - We'll use sqlite for development and postgres for production.
 - Important for production.
 DEBUG=False and change ALLOWED_HOSTS doesn't contain the 127.0.0.1 or localhost.

+## Lesson 3 - How to Use Python Decouple
+We don't want to hard code our confidentials information.
+Python Decouple is used to safely fetch the confidentials keys from .env or OS.
+[More Info](https://pypi.org/project/python-decouple/)

+- For development create 'src/.env'.
+Python Decouple will fetch the keys from here if exists.
+- Order of search by Decouple: 1.
+Environment variables, 2.
+Repository: ini or .env file, 3.
+Default argument passed to config.
+- Add '.env' to the .gitignore so that this file is not saved in the git repository.
+When you initiate Python .gitignore in GitHub, this is automatically added.
+But check it once.
+- In development Decouple will fetch the env variables from .env file.
+- In Heroku, you can add the env variables manually.
+That time Decouple will fetch the keys from the OS.